Poetry by Heart Competition

 Further resources:

-• Find hundreds more poems that pupils can choose to perform on the Poetry by Heart website.
+- Find hundreds of poems that pupils can choose to perform on the Poetry by Heart website.

-• The CLiPPA (Centre for Literacy in Primary Poetry Award) is the UK’s leading award for published children’s poetry.
-The accompanying Shadowing Scheme provides participating primary schools with the opportunity to take part in a poetry performance competition.
+- The CLiPPA (Centre for Literacy in Primary Poetry Award) is the UK’s leading award for published children’s poetry.
+The accompanying Shadowing Scheme opens in May and provides participating primary schools with the opportunity to take part in a poetry performance competition.

 Visit the resource